pydicom/deid/docs/config.md

 REPLACE SOPInstanceUID var:source_id
 ```

 And the expectation would be that you provide variables with keys `source_id` and `id` appended to the response from get that is handed to the put action.

+## Future Additions

+### Format nifti
 In the future when we add support for other data types, the config might look something like this (note the added nifti section):

 ```
 FORMAT dicom